rust-lang/rust-forge/src/release/triage-procedure.md

   communicates that the PR is an experiment to test out some changes.

 Also: [PRs with no status tags][no-status-tags].
-This is useful to find PRs where highfive conked out and didn't assign a reviewer and thus didn't assign [S-waiting-on-review].
+This is useful to find PRs where rustbot conked out and didn't assign a reviewer and thus didn't assign [S-waiting-on-review].
 These PRs can get lost otherwise.
 (Note that you should likely **not** triage PRs that have `r? @ghost` since that means the author does not need a review yet.)